 2014: CAIR-Sacramento Valley Executive Director Basim Elkarra was featured in Comstock Magazine as one of a group of young professionals helping shape the future of the Sacramento Valley.

-2014: CAIR-National Executive Director Nihad Awad was again named one of the world's 500 most influential by Jordan's Royal Islamic Strategic Studies Center.
+2014: CAIR-National Executive Director Nihad Awad was again named one of the world’s 500 most influential Muslims by Jordan’s Royal Islamic Strategic Studies Center.

 2014: CAIR-National Executive Director Nihad Awad was included among Arabian Business Magazine’s annual “500 most powerful Arabs in the world.”